RWS/studio-api-docs/apiconcepts/filetypesupport/adding_a_preview_controller.md

-Adding a Preview Controller
+# Adding a preview controller
-===

-Last, you need to implement a class for controlling the actual preview control element, which you added in the previous step.
+The last step is to implement a class that controls the preview control element that you added in the previous step.

-Add a Preview Controller Class
+## Add a preview controller class
---

-The preview control element alone is not sufficient for implementing the real-time preview functionality.
-You also need to add a class that controls the preview UI, which you can call e.g. **InternalPreviewController.cs**.
-This class is used to catch events such as the user clicking the **Refresh** button in the preview window, the user clicking a segment, scrolling to a segment, confirming a segment in the editor, etc. When those events are caught by the controller class, it triggers the corresponding functions that have been implemented in the preview control UI (see chapter [Adding a Preview UI Control](adding_a_preview_ui_control.md)).
+The preview control element alone cannot provide the real-time preview functionality.
+You also need a class that controls the preview UI, for example **InternalPreviewController.cs**.
+This class handles events such as clicking the **Refresh** button, selecting a segment, scrolling to a segment, and confirming a segment in the editor.
+In response, it calls the functions implemented in the preview control UI.
+See [Adding a Preview UI Control](adding_a_preview_ui_control.md).

-The preview controller class needs to use the following namespaces:
+The preview controller class uses the following namespaces:

-* **Sdl.FileTypeSupport.Framework**
+- **Sdl.FileTypeSupport.Framework**
-* **Sdl.FileTypeSupport.Framework.NativeApi**
+- **Sdl.FileTypeSupport.Framework.NativeApi**
-* **Sdl.FileTypeSupport.Framework.IntegrationApi**
+- **Sdl.FileTypeSupport.Framework.IntegrationApi**

-The class must then implement the following interfaces:
+The class must implement the following interfaces:

-* [ISingleFilePreviewControl](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.ISingleFilePreviewControl.yml): Provides access to the preview file, which is generated in the user's temporary files folder.
+- [ISingleFilePreviewControl](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.ISingleFilePreviewControl.yml): Provides access to the preview file generated in the user's temporary files folder.
-* [INavigablePreview](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.INavigablePreview.yml): Users can navigate to particular segments in the preview window.
-This interface provides the functionality to control what should happen when a user, e.g. clicks a particular segment in the preview.
+- [INavigablePreview](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.INavigablePreview.yml): Lets users navigate to segments in the preview window and defines what happens when they do.
-* [IPreviewUpdatedViaRefresh](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.IPreviewUpdatedViaRefresh.yml): Users can click a **Refresh** button in the preview control.
-This interface implements functions for controlling the preview behavior before and after a refresh operation.
+- [IPreviewUpdatedViaRefresh](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.IPreviewUpdatedViaRefresh.yml): Defines what happens before and after users click **Refresh** in the preview control.
-* `IDisposable`: The preview generates a physical preview file in the user's temporary folder under **SDLTempFileManager**.
-This temporary file needs to be deleted when the preview is closed or when the user, for example, exits the application.
-This interface provides the functionality for disposing of the preview file when it is no longer required.
+- `IDisposable`: Disposes of the physical preview file stored temporarily under **SDLTempFileManager** when the preview closes or the application exits.

-Declare the Global Members
+## Declare the global members
---

-First, declare the following global class members.
-Create a `_control` object for controlling the actual preview UI and other members used to store the file id and to determine whether the preview file has already been opened or not.
+Start by declaring the following class members.
+Create a `_control` object for the preview UI.
+Add members to store the file ID and track whether the preview file is already open.

 # [C#](#tab/tabid-1)
 ```cs